Bowness, Calgary

-Bowness is a neighbourhood and former town in west Calgary, Alberta, Canada.
+Bowness is the oldest neighbourhood and former town in west Calgary, Alberta, Canada.
 The former town was amalgamated into the City of Calgary in 1964.

 The neighbourhood is bordered by the Bow River to the north and east, 16 Avenue to the south, and Stoney Trail to the west.
 The neighbourhood of Montgomery, another former town amalgamated into the City of Calgary a year earlier in 1963, is located across the river to the east.

 On the northwest end of the community is one of Calgary's most popular parks, Bowness Park.
 The park sits between the Bow River and a lagoon, and is popular for picnics, summer sports, ice skating in the winter, and boating.
 It is also part of the city's large pedestrian pathway network.
-It is bordered by Edworthy Park to the southeast.